bitnami/containers/bitnami/reportserverenterprise/README.md

 ## Use sample scripts and templates

-Sample scripts and templates for ReportServer Enterprise is available at [https://github.com/infofabrik/reportserver-samples/](https://github.com/infofabrik/reportserver-samples/).
+Sample scripts and templates for ReportServer Enterprise are available at [https://github.com/infofabrik/reportserver-samples/](https://github.com/infofabrik/reportserver-samples/).

 # Notable Changes